wynn0123/cap/docs/guide/effectiveness.md

 ## Privacy

 Cap is fully compliant with GDPR and CCPA.
 It doesn’t use cookies or track you in intrusive ways.
-We never sell your data, and we don't even collect personal information unless you create a management account.
+We never sell your data, and we don't even collect personal information.
 No ads, no tracking.
 Period.

 ## Security

 * IP addresses are only stored in-memory
-* Requests are stored in-memory in order to check if everything is OK
+* Requests are stored in-memory in make sure they are not tampered with (hashed tokens only, this is stored in .data/tokensList.json by default)
-* Challenges get progressively more difficult depending on how much requests are made (resets every 30 minutes)
 * Confirmation tokens reset after 20 minutes
 * Challenges are only valid for 10 minutes